7 Petals of the Living Building Challenge

 Place at the Stanley Center

 The Stanley Center addresses these requirements by renovating a neglected downtown building, the former Musser Public Library.
-When completed, the facility will include weather-protected bike racks and on-site showers to promote biking and walking.
+The facility also includes weather-protected bike racks and on-site showers to promote biking and walking.

-To fulfill the urban agricultural component, the facility will include an 850-square-foot garden that will produce vegetables and herbs for Muscatine Center for Social Action (MCSA), a non-profit that provides food pantry services and homeless housing.
+To fulfill the urban agricultural component, the facility includes an 850-square-foot garden that provides vegetables and herbs for Muscatine Center for Social Action (MCSA), a non-profit that provides food pantry services.

 2. Water